What is CertiPUR-US Certified and Why Does it Matter?

 Repeated Certification

 Once the CertiPUR-US certification is issued, it lasts for one year.
-After which time, companies have to go through the testing process again.
+After this time, companies have to go through the testing process again.

 This ensures that companies are kept ’on their toes’ and have to keep up their high standards year on year.